 Additional security can be provided by deploying a strong employee-use policy with respect to mobile devices in public places.
-For example, personnel can be instructed to take special care when working with mobile devices in public by not connecting unencrypted devices to public Wi-Fi.
-LSPs should set guidelines regarding the circumstances, if any, when an employee may
+For example, personnel can be instructed to take special care when working with mobile devices in public by not connecting devices to public WiFi to access or transit client information.
+LSPs should set guidelines regarding the circumstances, if any, when an employee may use public WiFi to transmit client information.27 Unencrypted client information